 The Andromeda Galaxy and the Double Cluster in al-Ṣūfi’s Book of the Fixed Stars

 In his Book of the Fixed Stars, a revised and updated version of Ptolemy’s Almagest written c.
 AD 964, the Persian astronomer bd al-Ramān al-ūfī (903–986) made the first recorded mention of what we now know as the Andromeda Galaxy, M31.
 At that time, of course, he did not know what it was and described it simply as al-latkhā al-sahābiya, the nebulous smear, in reference to its smudgy appearance to the naked eye.
-It was not mentioned by Ptolemy or any of the other ancient Greek astronomers.
+Surprisingly, it was not mentioned by Ptolemy or any of the other ancient Greek astronomers.

 Unlike Ptolemy’s Almagest, al-ūfī’s book contained illustrations of each constellation, and these varied from copy to copy.
 What is thought to be the oldest existing version of the book is the one known as manuscript Marsh 144 in the Bodleian Library, Oxford, dating from AD 1009-10.
 In addition to illustrating Andromeda as described by Ptolemy (albeit in Arabic clothing), the manuscript includes two other illustrations of Andromeda that incorporate Arabic constellation tradition.
 It is on the first of these illustrations that the Andromeda Galaxy appears.